-The first step in choosing the right accountant is to start looking for candidates.
-You should avoid searching solely on the internet, instead meet people in person to get a better feel for them.
-One great reliable source for finding an accountant is the American Institute of Certified Public Accountants, which has a license verification directory of CPAs.
+The first step in choosing the right accountant is looking for candidates.
+You should avoid searching solely on the internet; instead, meet people in person to get a better feel for them.
+One reliable source for finding an accountant is the American Institute of Certified Public Accountants, which has a license verification directory of CPAs.
 This is a trusted way to find a business accountant who has the proper credentials for the job.
-If you would prefer to hire a female accountant, you can check out the Accounting and Financial Women’s Alliance to find a trusted female CPA.
+If you prefer to hire a female accountant, check out the Accounting and Financial Women’s Alliance to find a trusted female CPA.

 Another great way to find a good business accountant is by word of mouth.
-Ask your fellow small business owners, even family and friends, to see if they know of any good accountants that would be right for your company.
-Finding a CPA to help with your business’s needs shouldn’t be too hard.
+Ask your fellow small business owners, family, and friends, to see if they know of any good accountants that would be right for your company.
+Finding a CPA to help with your business’s needs shouldn’t be hard.

 Meeting With Your Business Accountant

-Determining how often to meet with your business accountant will depend on how big your company is and what you’d like the accountant to do for your business.
-Prices will vary by area, so it’s crucial to know how much you’ll be charged for the accountant’s work.
-Some businesses are large enough to have a staff accountant who can help them with daily tasks.
+Determining how often to meet with your business accountant will depend on your company's size and what you’d like the accountant to do for your business.
+Prices will vary by area, so knowing how much you’ll be charged for the accountant’s work is crucial.
+Some businesses are large enough to have a staff accountant to help them with daily tasks.
 The median salary for this position is $70,500 per year.

 Business Accounting Software

-Even if they do make use of a business accountant, most businesses still need to utilize business accounting software for their business to run.
+Even if they use a business accountant, most businesses still need to utilize business accounting software for their business to run.
 Business accounting software can help you manage your finances, prepare for tax payments, understand how expenses affect profitability, and let you know if you can afford new hires or costs.
-The software helps businesses know when they can invest in new equipment or technology and verify if their budget allocation is accurate.
+The software helps businesses know when to invest in new equipment or technology and verify if their budget allocation is accurate.
 There are several options to choose from when it comes to business accounting software, including: